 The main findings that have emerged from the Clan Irwin Surname DNA Study so far are listed below:

-The success of this Study is manifest by its steady growth over sixteen years to nearly 600 members, so that it is now one of the 50 largest of over 10,000 surname DNA projects worldwide.
+The success of this Study is manifest by its steady growth over sixteen years to over 600 members, so that it is now one of the 50 largest of over 10,000 surname DNA projects worldwide.

 Amongst those men now tested are descendants, direct or collateral, of the Lairds of Drum, Bonshaw and Castle Irvine, of the Dumfries, Ewesdale, Forfarshire, Perthshire, Newton, Orkney, Shetland and Limerick branches of our surname, and of notable individuals including the American poet Washington Irving (1783-1859), the orator Rev. Edward Irving (1792-1834), and the mountaineer Sandy Irvine (1902-1924).
 Representatives of the Cleuchhead, Castelderg, Lancaster Co., Augusta, and Westmoreland Co. sub-groups have also tested.

 About 5% of these testers, including senior representatives of all the long-established Scottish and Irish branches of the surname, were asked to participate in the Study to enable traditional genealogical relationships to be proved or disproved.
 The remaining 95% of members have joined the study at the initiative of themselves or close family members, in the expectation that their tests will identify hitherto unsuspected relationships.